MCSManager/PTY/README.md

 ------
 tty = "teletype"，pty = "pseudo-teletype"

-In UNIX, /dev/tty* is any device that acts like a "teletype"
+In UNIX, /dev/tty* is any device that like a "teletype"

 <br />